 Under the Linked Products, the seller can add Upsell and Cross-sell products.

 Lastly, the seller will set the Product Status.
 Here the seller can set the product status as “Online” or “Draft”.

-Now the product will become available in the Product List.
+Now the product will become available on the Product List.

-And live on the front-end as below image.
+And live on the front end as in the below image.